Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Lobby and Change Room Upgrades – Priority upgrades to the lobby and change room will create a more inviting and welcoming environment for Leisure Centre customers and will provide an expanded change room area for families as well as improving accessibility in a gender neutral environment.

 The Maple Ridge Leisure Center (MRLC) opened in 1980 and has served us well for more than 37 years.
 However, to continue serving our citizens well into the future, upgrades are needed.
 The project is driven by the need to update the mechanical and filtration systems.
 Filtration and pump systems date back to the original construction of the facility and are now obsolete, expensive to maintain and have presented reliability concerns.
 These upgrades will not only improve the mechanical systems, but increase overall accessibility and customer enjoyment.

 Council originally explored the option of building a new wellness centre (including a new aquatic facility) prior to moving forward with the upgrades at the MRLC.
 However, the condition of the MRLC requires that upgrades to the current aquatic facility be a priority.

 Customers with memberships will be able to place their passes on hold during the pool closure, or can withdraw their membership and receive a refund.
 Current memberships are reduced by 10% due to the construction inconvenience.

-The budget for this project is set at $9 million.
+The budget for this project is set at $12 million including contingency.

 The childminding centre is scheduled to remain open throughout the pool closure.
 Any known closures will be announced with as much notice as possible.